Fast Multipole Method for Large Structures

 wherein, cn and vn represent the collection of charge and dipole strengths, respectively, k is the wavenumber, and u(r) is the potential computed by FMM in 3-D space.

 FMM speeds up the computation of the matrix-vector product by substantially accelerating the computation of point-to-point interactions mediated by the Green's function.
 The original current and charge distributions on the surface of the target are determined by introducing these coefficients back into the basis function expansion.
 Scattered or radiated field of the target including its radar cross-sections is then found by computing the radiation of the known surface currents and charges at required points in space.
 The iterative approach to determining a matrix inverse is a well-studied and established field of applied linear algebra.
 Among the variety of iterative solvers that exist, the generalized minimum residual (GMRES) method is a well-known technique.
-The Antenna toolbox uses this iterative solver.
+Antenna Toolbox uses this iterative solver.

 The index t in the first of the two equations is used to describe the tangential component of the electric field on a metal surface, index s describes the scattered field, and index i denotes the incident field.
 In the second equation the relationship of the scattered field is shown in terms of the electric scalar potential φ and magnetic vector potential A.